The C300Z DJ speakers by Mackie come loaded with some great features that will carry sound the way it should, all the way across the dance floor.

 If you’re not certain whether or not these speakers are compatible with your current DJ setup, contact the Mackie customer support team to inquire if these speakers will be compatible with your gear.
-To learn more about speakers and controller use, click here to read my article on how to set up DJ controller to speakers.

 I Need Powerful Speakers for an Outdoor Event, Will These Speakers Work?

 If you’re playing a larger venue, I recommend the Yamaha DXR8 Powered Speaker Cabinet.
 While these speakers can work for a large venue, many DJs have reported that they tend to perform the best indoors, in medium-sized venues.

 Of course, how you place the speakers and the type of space you have to work with will also affect sound quality, in addition to the type of music you play in your sets.